mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 The reproduction of the problem can depend on multiple factors like hardware architecture, NIC vendor/model, firmware version, OS version, kernel version, NIC driver version, physical network devices (switches, load balancers and routers).
 Many times permutation of any of these components is helpful to narrow down the problem to a particular component before delving deeper into the analysis.

-For instance, one of the first actions I normally try is use the latest kernel available (downstream in case of ```RHEL```), then the latest kernel upstream, and sometimes the latest kernel in ```net-next``` branch of the linux kernel (which will become the next upstream linux kernel release).
+One of the first actions I normally try is to try to reproduce with the latest kernel available (downstream in case of ```RHEL```), then the latest upstream kernel, and sometimes the latest kernel in ```net-next``` branch of the linux kernel (which will become the next upstream linux kernel release) if there is any promising commit.

 Same goes for NIC firmware, drivers or even testing with a different NIC hardware if resources permit.

 If the layout determined at step 2. is too complex.
 Chopping down the devices and test if the issue can still be reproduced will remove false positives from the way.
 In example, if the issue happens with a bond device, does it still happen if we use directly one leg, or without bond at all ?
 If the answer is yes, then we continue with the next piece to chop.